Private sector development

 The Financial Sector Deepening programme in countries such as Zambia, Mozambique and Kenya contributes to increasing access to and reducing the cost of financial services such as loans, savings accounts and digital payment solutions.
 The programme specifically focuses on women, young people and the inhabitants of rural areas.

-Developing small businesses
+Developing small businesses and business climate

 While small and medium enterprises (SMEs) account for over half of all jobs worldwide and a large proportion of the economies of developing countries, their ability to grow is hindered by a lack of finance and knowledge.
 This is especially difficult for female entrepreneurs, who often operate small holdings and enterprises and must negotiate social norms that make it even harder for them to grow their businesses.
+Sida works to strenghten these companies.

 Building up the Palestinian digital communications sector